realindiahotel/KeyCore.NET/README.md

 Also has unit tests to make sure I don't break things going forward.

-This code is put out for all to use for free, I don't have a great deal of Bitcoin but I'd really like some so if you find yourself using this code in a commercial implementation and you feel you are going to make some money from it, I’d appreciate it if you fling me some bitcoin to 1ETQjMkR1NNh4jwLuN5LxY7bbip39HC9PUPSV thanks :)
+This code is put out for all to use for free, if you find yourself using this code in a commercial implementation and you feel you are going to make some money from it, I’d appreciate it if you fling me some bitcoin to 1TipMe74AoUSv5JotGutG6zfvjsC6v2SC thanks :)